Denmark Jutland

 The Sand-Covered Church is actually not covered by sand but it’s surrounded by sand dunes.

-Our experience at the Sand-Covered Church
+What to expect at the Sand-Covered Church

-On our way back from our South Norway Caravan Road Trip Adventure, we decided to explore a bit of Northern Jutland before heading back to Copenhagen where we live.
+On our way back from our South Norway Caravan Road Trip Adventure, we decided to explore a bit of Northern Jutland before heading back to Copenhagen, where we live.

 When visiting the top of Denmark, we of course had to stop by one of Skagen’s most famous landmarks: the Sand-Covered Church.